 Tasks and Activities Desired Outcomes Completion Date 5.
-Pilot EMS program to develop scheduling for Summer 2017, Fall 2017, and Spring 2018 Data available for development of schedule for Summer 2017, Fall 2017, and Spring 2018 Fall 2016 and ongoing Div.
-201 (OF ision Chairs, Deans, and Office of Acade 19-2020 academic years (QFE1.13).
-En F1.35).
-Finally, EMS data used to report offering adjustments are now regularly conducted (QFI mic Affairs to make scheduling decisions for 2017-201 rollment data used to set FTEF and FTES targets for 20. enrollments for utilization as a scheduling tool and use 2020 and 2020-2021 scheduling (QFE1.22; QFE1.36) 8, 2018-2019, and 18-2019, 2019-2020 ed in tandem with MPC 6.
-Train department/division chairs how to use filters, run reports, etc. ► All department and division chairs will demonstrate ability to use filters, run reports, etc. Fall 2016 and ongoing (QF QFI the E1.10) as well as tips, techniques and p E1.14).
-The College has also provided a s provided training and professional development on the ractices in scheduling practices (OFE1.11 ; OFE1.37 ; reference guide for the EMS tool (OFE1.14).
-On demar on (OFE1.11).
-In 2019, MPC sent a team to the Enroll (OFE1.38).
-OFE1.12 ; OFE1.13 ; and support exists through 7.
-Implement new scheduling practices for 2017-18 year New practices used to develop Fall 2017 schedule Summer 2018 and ongoing sind 201 mis init ce augmented and improved it every aca 17-2018 academic year and are now sco sion and goals (QFE2.15).
-In the 2018-2 iative, categorical, and unrestricted fund expanded the Annual Program Review Update/Action Indemic year.
-Action plans were integrated with budget of the prioritization using a rubric that aligns the plans 2019 academic year, the prioritized plans were tendered ing.
-Plans were considered and funding of the plans common process is being implemented for the 2019-2020 development in the s with the larger College ed to budget leads for intinued to the extent 8.
-Evaluate effectiveness of EMS implementation (and supporting processes) Analysis of what works well and what improvements could be made in order to increase effectiveness of the implementation Fall 2017 and ongoing the Col EMS tool and has made improvements in ontinues to evaluate effectiveness of the access to, use in the software application (see below).
-As part of the det plan, the sub-committee will evaluate the data and re evelopment of the 9.
-Implement improvements to EMS (or supporting processes) based on results Fall 2018 and ongoing EM: auti with S tool (OFE1.41).
-Evaluation of manual commated process.
-The Office of Academic make formative and summative decisions about the eff lata archiving processes (see above) revealed the need Affairs established an archiving schedule to capture da de to the EMS taxonomy based on new curriculum, dep .5).
-I for development of an ata using specific dates
+Pilot EMS program to develop scheduling for Summer 2017, Fall 2017, and Spring 2018 Data available for development of schedule for Summer 2017, Fall 2017, and Spring 2018 Fall 2016 and ongoing Analysis: Semester scheduling and course offering adjustments are now regularly conducted (QFE1.34).
+The EMS was used by Division Chairs, Deans, and the Office of Academic Affairs to make scheduling decisions for 2017-2018, 2018-2019, and 2019-2020 academic years (QFE1.13).
+Enrollment data was used to set FTEF and FTES targets for 2018-2019, 2019-2020 (QFE1.35).
+Finally, EMS data was used to report enrollments for utilization as a scheduling tool and used in tandem with MPC budget efforts to set FTEF targets for 2019-2020 and 2020-2021 scheduling (QFE1.22 ; QFE1.36).
+6. Train department/division chairs how to use filters, run reports, etc. ► All department and division chairs will demonstrate ability to use filters, run reports, etc. Fall 2016 and ongoing Analysis: The Office of Academic Affairs has provided training and professional development on the use of the EMS tool as well as tips, techniques and practices in scheduling practices (OFE1.10 ; OFE1.11 ; OFE1.37 ; OFE1.12 ; OFE1.13 ; OFE1.14).
+The College has also provided a reference guide for the EMS tool (OFE1.14).
+On demand support exists through the OAA via email and face-to-face interaction (OFE1.11).
+In 2019, MPC sent a team to the Enrollment Management Academy at Claremont Graduate University (OFE1.38).
+7. Implement new scheduling practices for 2017-18 year New practices used to develop Fall 2017 schedule Summer 2018 and ongoing Analysis: Data from EMS has been used by Division Chairs, Deans, and the Office of Academic Affairs to make scheduling decisions since Summer 2017 (QFE1.39).
+EMS data and reports that are used to inform decisions about enrollment management and schedule development show enrollment trends at the section, course, discipline, and division levels (QFE1.40).
+The Office of Academic Affairs establishes FTEF allocations and FTES targets using EMS data to guide schedule development and enrollment management at the Department and Division level (QFE1.16).
+MPC's schedule development process and timeline begins with deans and divisions meeting to discuss FTES targets and FTEF allocations and reviewing prior year enrollment to inform subsequent year schedules (QFE1.15).
+8. Evaluate effectiveness of EMS implementation (and supporting processes) ► Analysis of what works well and what improvements could be made in order to increase effectiveness of the implementation Fall 2017 and ongoing

+Analysis: The Office of Academic Affairs continues to evaluate effectiveness of the access to, use of, and satisfaction with the EMS tool and has made improvements in the software application (see below).
+As part of the development of the College's strategic enrollment management plan, the sub-committee will evaluate the data and reports that are available through EMS, SIS, and other sources (OFE1.22).

+Tasks and Activities Desired Outcomes Completion Date 9.
+Implement improvements to EMS (or supporting processes) based on results Fall 2018 and ongoing

+Analysis: MPC has used the evaluations to make formative and summative decisions about the efficacy and utility of the EMS tool (OFE1.41).
+Evaluation of manual data archiving processes (see above) revealed the need for development of an automated process.
+The Office of Academic Affairs established an archiving schedule to capture data using specific dates within the term.
+Updates are continually made to the EMS taxonomy based on new curriculum, departmental shifts, division adjustments, and emphasis changes (OFE1.5).